 The CAT graph outlines Australia’s current NDC target excluding LULUCF, which is far off a 1.5°C compatible domestic emissions pathway.
 In fact, the NDC target falls between domestic pathway ranges consistent with 2°C and 3°C of warming: if all countries were to follow Australia’s approach, warming would reach over 2°C and up to 3°C.

-Australia had an opportunity to improve the ambition of its NDC in 2020, but the government reiterated the same target to the UNFCCC.
+Australia had an opportunity to improve the ambition of its NDC, but the government reiterated the same target to the UNFCCC.
 The “Insufficient” rating indicates that Australia’s domestic target in 2030 needs substantial improvements to be consistent with the Paris Agreement’s 1.5°C temperature limit.
-The current NDC is equivalent to 12-16% below 2005 levels by 2030 excluding LULUCF, whereas the 1.5°C compatible domestic emissions pathway is 47% below 2005 levels by 2030 excluding LULUCF.
-To improve its rating, Australia could resubmit its NDC with a more ambitious target compatible with the 1.5°C temperature limit.
+The current NDC is equivalent to 11-13% below 2005 levels by 2030 including LULUCF.
+To improve its rating, Australia would need to resubmit its NDC with a more ambitious target compatible with the 1.5°C temperature limit.

 We rate Australia’s 2030 emissions reduction target as “Highly insufficient” when compared with its fair-share emissions allocation.
 The “Highly insufficient” rating indicates that Australia’s fair share target in 2030 is not at all consistent with the Paris Agreement’s 1.5°C temperature limit.
 Australia’s target is not in line with any interpretation of a fair approach to meeting the Paris Agreement’s 1.5°C limit and need substantial improvements.
 Some of these improvements should be made to the domestic emissions target itself, others could come in the form of additional financial support for emissions reductions in developing countries.
 If all countries were to follow Australia’s approach, warming could reach over 3°C and up to 4°C.